 The truth is that God helps us/those who cannot help themselves because it is at that point we are relying upon Him not ourselves.
 Daniel didn’t rely upon himself as he approached the lion’s den.
 (Daniel 6:16-24) Nor did Shadrach, Meshach, and Abednego, rely upon themselves as they were led to the fiery furnace.
 (Daniel 3:17) What self-effort did Malchus put forth to reattach his ear after Peter had severed it with his sword?
 (John 18:10-11)

 Believing that God gives special dispensation to the exclusion of others we deem unworthy because they do not perform according to our standards is an insidious lie of the enemy.
 And it is such, not least of which because it subtly prescribes that our own works can save us.

-We are not saved by good works or hard work.
-We are saved by grace through faith.
-Godly good works are the fruit of Spirit of God who indwells us as the Children of God.
+We are not saved by good works or hard work; we are saved by grace through faith and Godly good works is the fruit of Spirit of God who indwells us as the Children of God.

 8 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:

 9 Not of works, lest any man should boast.